How to Record Screens with Byzanz (with examples)

 Explanation:

-• byzanz-record: The command to start screen recording.
+• byzanz-record: This is the command that initiates the screen recording.

 Use case 2: Show information while and after recording